 Top 5 Cheap Mic Boom Poles

-If you want consistency, value, and the ability to complete professional jobs, this one is your guy.
+If you want the best of the best, this is your guy.

 This boom stick is actually quite a bit more expensive than any of the other boom mic poles on our list.
 This is primarily because this is the only Carbon Fiber boom pole we have decided to feature.
 Rode is one of the industry standards in terms of location sound equipment, and for good reason.